HEBI's desktop and mobile applications provide additional features and capabilities to HEBI hardware components.

-- Scope allows users to configure, command, and update HEBI modules on the local network, and can be used to plot real-time feedback.
+- Scope allows users to configure, command, and update HEBI modules on your network, and can be used to plot real-time feedback.

 - HEBI Node provides Android users a simple way to gather real-time sensor data from their mobile devices.

-HEBI Node is an Android app that we developed to provide users with a simple way to gather real-time sensor data from mobile devices.
+HEBI Node is a free Android app that we developed to provide users with a simple way to gather real-time sensor data from mobile devices.
 All sensor feedback can be accessed in the same way as the feedback from our other devices.

 The example below shows an application where the feedback from a gyroscope in an Android phone is used to control the output velocity of an actuator.
 All feedback is in SI units, so velocity can be mapped without conversion.

 % Control actuator velocity using gyroscope readings phone = HebiLookup.newGroupFromNames('*', 'HEBI_Nexus5'); actuator = HebiLookup.newGroupFromNames('*', 'X5-00893'); cmd = CommandStruct(); while true fbk = phone.getNextFeedback(); cmd.velocity = -fbk.gyroZ; actuator.send(cmd); end